-A True & Exact History at Granderson Lab
+A True & Exact History: A Reading

-A True & Exact History at the National Art Gallery of The Bahamas
+A True & Exact History at The National Art Gallery of The Bahamas

 Sonia’s latest artist book, A True & Exact History, will be on display as part of “We Suffer to Remain”, an exhibition running March 22-July 29 at the National Art Gallery of The Bahamas.
 In collaboration with the British Council, “We Suffer to Remain” features the evocative video installation “The Slave’s Lament” by Scottish artist, Graham Fagen in tandem with visual responses by Bahamian artists Sonia Farmer, Anina Major and John Beadle.
 Fagen’s “The Slaves Lament” was exhibited at Scotland at the Venice Biennale in 2015 and “We Suffer to Remain” premise focuses on the fact that artists in postcolonial spaces have strong and embryonic reactions that can influence and build on the advancement and celebration of de-colonial art practices.